THE INTRINSIC MOTIONS OF

 Part I of this paper is in response to Scientific American's Special Issue: A Matter of Time" (Sept.
 2002) and the article therein by Paul Davies: "That Mysterious Flow" (page 40-47), in which he claims that the motion of time is an illusion, that time itself does not actually move.
 In this, as in various other papers (see my website), I advance the contrary premise that space and time both exhibit intrinsic dimensional motions as gauged by the fundamental constants c, T, G (where c is the speed of light, T is the intrinsic motion of time (also gauged by c as the duration (measured by a clock) light requires to travel a given distance in vacuum), and G is the universal gravitational constant).
 Whereas "c" regulates the metric relationship between space, time, and light (free electromagnetic energy), "G" regulates the entropic relationship between space, time, and mass (bound electromagnetic energy).
 (See: "A Description of Gravitation".)

 When we observe the cosmological red shift of distant galaxies, we directly observe the expansion and hence the intrinsic dimensional motion of space, time, and history - our own, as well as that of the distant galaxies, since the law of reciprocity tells us that observers on those distant galaxies must see us just as "red-shifted" as we see them.
 Hence we have direct observational evidence that our own space and time are expanding, although we are generally aware only of the temporal component, the continual recession of time into an ever deepening historical record.
-It is simply a matter of scale and the gravitational bonds between nearby galaxies that renders the spatial expansion insensible to us, except through the macroscopic view provided by our giant telescopes.
 Another direct measure of the spatial expansion is provided by the temperature of the Cosmic Background Radiation, currently 2.7 degrees kelvin, and apparently falling.
+As massive objects, our only notion of actual intrinsic spatial motion is gravitational; but only in a "black hole" will our three intrinsic motions become equivalent.
 (See: "A Spacetime Map of the Universe").

 Intrinsic Motion c